UW-INFO442-SP24/ui-unicorns/README.md

 - **Identify Abuse:** This section provides educational resources about domestic violence.
 Users can explore statistics, expert insights, and survivor stories to gain knowledge about the issue and recognize the signs of abuse.
 - **Connect:** The website offers a platform for users to find confidential online support groups in Seattle.
 Users can then connect with others who understand their situation and build a network of strength and empathy.
 - **Share Your Story (Optional):** While complete anonymity is respected, the platform offers a safe space for users to share their stories via Google Forms (if they choose) and inspire hope in others.
+- **Activity Warning Pop-Up**: A pop-up appears once users first navigate to the page to warn them that their activity might be monitored.
+This allows users to be mindful and exit the website if they need to.
 - **Exit Button:** A discreet exit button is available on the home page, allowing users to safely exit the website if they're in a situation where accessing this resource could put them at risk.

 ## Group Members